 The 2nd August 2018 will mark an historic milestone in our journey towards the first bottling of Isle of Raasay Single Malt Scotch Whisky.
 It’s our second Raasay Barley Trial Open Day, but perhaps even more significant is the fact that we will be mashing the first purely Raasay-grown malted barley crop.
 Drilled on local crofter Andrew Gillies’s 2 acre field last year, the harvested barley was malted at a small craft malting barn in Keith by Hugh Alexander and flavoured with Raasay peat from Glam to the north of the island.

 Whilst not enough for our standard one tonne batch spirit yield, this will nonetheless be a very special run, producing the first Raasay spirit to be made with Raasay barley which will mature here on the island for bottling in due course.
 As the mashing progresses, Peter Martin, Director of the Agronomy Institute, University of the Highlands and Islands will be joined by Alasdair Day of Raasay Distillery and Hugh Alexander of Curio Group to give talks on the Barley Trial in the Gathering Room before leading a visit to Andrew’s field to observe progress with the four barley varieties growing there this year.
 Distillery tours will be free on the day so please come along with your friends to visit the still house and the barley field and enjoy a very up-close and personal Raasay barley experience.

 Raasay Distillery’s Batman Returns

 Here at the distillery we love our bats.
 Specifically the small colony of long-eared European brown bats which inhabit our roofspace and the many batboxes mounted on trees around the distillery grounds.
-These tiny flying mammals are one of the welcome returners of the Summer because of the they key role they play in improving the environment for we humans.
+These tiny flying mammals are one of the welcome returners of the Summer because of the they key role they play in improving the environment for us humans.
 Quite simply they eat the midgies, feasting on hundreds of thousands of the little biting insects each evening.